ApaxPhoenix/WebPy/README.md

 ### HTTPS Support

-WebPy supports HTTPS out of the box, allowing you to secure your app with SSL/TLS.
+Security matters, right?
+WebPy has HTTPS support built right in, so you can secure your app with SSL/TLS without needing to mess around with a bunch of extra configuration.

 ```python
 from webpy import WebPy